-OGV Figure 2.
+Figure IV.6-2.
 Barge-Based Emissions Control System12

-There are two commercialized barge-based capture-and-control systems currently in use at the Ports of Los Angeles and Long Beach, with other systems under development.13 Of the two systems originally verified by CARB, one has been issued a "cease and desist" letter because they were not meeting the emission reductions claimed14.
+There are two commercialized barge-based capture-and-control systems currently in use at the Ports of Los Angeles and Long Beach, with other systems under development.13 Of the two systems originally verified by CARB, one has been issued a "cease and desist" letter because they were not meeting the emission reductions claimed.14

-Emission Reductions and Costs
+IV.6.3 Emission Reductions and Costs

 Three OGV emissions control options are available to the Port including: VSR Program expansion, shore power expansion, and introduction of capture and control systems.
-The emissions reduction potential and related costs of these strategies is described below.
+In addition, ocean carriers can potentially gain greater fuel efficiencies, save money and reduce emissions on their own by investing in new technologies and cleaner fuels for their vessels.
+The emissions reduction potential and related costs of the Port strategies are described below.